SJC Rules: A property manager must use an attorney

 Had the plaintiff been the owner/lessor but the complaint was signed by another person who is not an attorney, the court could dismiss the case “without prejudice” (meaning non-permanent) due to unauthorized practice of law, or order that the complaint be dismissed on a designated date—unless the plaintiff retains an attorney and amends their complaint stating that.

 - Only the judicial department determines who is qualified to practice law.

 - If a plaintiff is not the owner/lessor and is not an attorney files a summary process complaint involving a tenant and this action is purposeful, the court has the authority to impose sanctions including attorney’s fees and other costs.

-- The court is also aware that harms are done to people who have to defend themselves against groundless claims.
-This includes emotional distress, the time and cost of defending a suit, and the harm to one’s reputation.
+- The court is also aware of harms done to people who have to defend themselves against groundless claims.
+Examples of injuries would include emotional distress, the time and cost of defending a suit, and the damage to one’s reputation.
 A record of an eviction proceeding alone can hurt the tenant seeking future housing, regardless of how the case turns out.

 - However, it is not the court’s responsibility to find out which plaintiffs are not the owner/lessor in cases where nobody is initiating any legal action.
 The court relies on the “adversary process” to raise and manage these issues.

 - It’s required that there be written proof of the relationship between the landlord and the tenant.

 - A corporation may only be represented in court by an attorney, except in small claims court.

 - Non-attorneys may assist persons involved in legal actions without involving themselves directly in the unauthorized practice of law.

 This article does not answer every issue involved in eviction matters in Massachusetts.
 However, the case described here does highlight certain protections you have in cases where the landlord does not have the legal standing to initiate a complaint.
 Being aware of these can put you in a better position.